Disabilities, Learning Challenges, and Educational Tips

 Promote Predictability

-• Consistent Routines: Stick to a routine as much as possible to provide a sense of security.
+• Consistent Routines: Stick to a routine as much as possible to provide security.

-• Clear Instructions: Give simple, concise directions and avoid sudden changes in plans.
+• Clear Instructions: Give simple, concise directions and avoid sudden plan changes.

 Teach Self-Regulation Strategies